πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 • Type punning in C11

-Unions pack several views over one memory slot β€” abstract, and rarely needed day-to-day.
-It's OK to skim.
+Unions layer several views over one memory slot β€” abstract, and rarely needed day to day.
+Feel free to skim.

 How to retry

-2. Verify with sizeof that the size equals the largest member
+2. Verify with sizeof that the size matches the largest member

-3. The endianness check example is the most practical takeaway
+3. The endianness check is the most practical takeaway

-4. Not getting it is fine β€” return when you meet a real use case
+4. If it doesn't click, move on β€” come back when you hit a real use case

-πŸ’‘ Tip: Real-world uses are "tagged union" and type punning.
+πŸ’‘ Tip: Real-world uses are tagged unions and type punning.
 For beginners, mastering struct is enough.

 What is a union

-A union is a type whose members all occupy the same memory.
-Its size equals the largest member.
-Only one member is meaningful at a time.
+A union is a type whose members all share the same memory.
+Its size equals that of its largest member, and only one member holds a meaningful value at a time.

 #include <stdio.h>